fluidgravityaccelerations/eigenvaluesEigenvectors/README.md

   - Assumes **number of rows ≤ number of columns**.
   - Accuracy parameters (e.g. `1e-7` for single, `1e-13` for double) can be adjusted in the root solver.

-## Batched Singular-Value Computation on Multiple GPUs
+## Batched Singular-Value Computation on Multiple GPUs ('batchedSingularValuesMultiGPU.ipynb')

-Same as `batchedSingularValuesSingleGPUFinal.ipynb`, but distributes the batch of small matrices across one or more GPUs.
+Same as `batchedSingularValuesSingleGPU.ipynb`, but distributes the batch of small matrices across one or more GPUs.